Laragervaise/Intelligent-agents/centralized/README.md

 Constraint Satisfaction Problem using a Stochastic Local Search algorithm

-Argument to run : config/centralized.xml centralized-main
+Arguments necessary to run the program : config/centralized.xml centralized-main